 Take an unexpected color combination and turn it on its head.
 Sapphire and golden blonde complement each other perfectly here—especially with a “reverse ombré” situation featuring saturated blue roots.

 We'll admit it: We're a bit partial to tousled bobs when it comes to ombré.
-We love the way the gradient starts out subtle with natural roots, then cascades into ultraviolet, indigo pieces blended to perfection.
+We love the way the gradient starts subtle with natural roots, then cascades into ultraviolet, indigo pieces blended to perfection.